fatmanur1blt/JavaScript30-Vanilla-JS/README.md

 ## 05-Flex Panel Gallery
 In this project, we have provided the elements with the `display:flex;` property and the column property so that they come side by side.
 Also, with transform: translate, you can access the first child and last child of the div tags and then come to the screen with transition.

+## 06-Type-Ahead
+it is a program that brings the cities we enter in the input with the form element to the user via the API.